emontzkajnl/plugins/custom-facebook-feed/README.txt

 == Screenshots ==

-1. By default the Facebook feed inherits your theme's default styles and the Facebook feed is completely responsive
+1. By default the Facebook feed inherits your theme's default styles and the feed is completely responsive
-2. Completely customize the way your Facebook feed looks to perfectly match your site
+2. Completely customize the way your feed looks to perfectly match your site
-3. Use custom CSS to customize every part of the Facebook feed
+3. Use custom CSS to customize every part of the feed
-4. Display Facebook events in your Facebook feed
+4. Display Facebook events in your feed
 5. Configuring the Custom Facebook Feed plugin
-6. General Facebook Feed options - Custom Facebook Feed Layout and Style page
+6. General Facebook Feed options - Layout and Style page
-7. Facebook Feed Typography options - Custom Facebook Feed Layout and Style page
+7. Facebook Feed Typography options - Layout and Style page
-8. Misc Facebook Feed options - Custom Facebook Feed Layout and Style page
+8. Misc Facebook Feed options - Layout and Style page
-9. It's super easy to display your Facebook feed in any page or post
+9. It's super easy to display your feed in any page or post

 == Changelog ==
+= 4.2 =
+* New: Added an onboarding wizard for new users to easily get started with Facebook Feeds.
+* Fix: Fixed a PHP 8.x warning (PHP Deprecated: Calling static trait method)

+= 4.1.9 =
+* New: Added a menu item to easily install our new [Reviews Feed](https://wordpress.org/plugins/reviews-feed/) plugin!
+* Tweak: Updated our Gutenberg Block to be more user friendly.
+* Fix: Fixed our integration with Cookie Yes to work with recent updates.

 = 4.1.8 =
 * Fix: Feeds with masonry layout selected would still show as a list feed.